Careers360 Logo

 5. The solutions also help students understand the evolutionary history of humans and how modern humans evolved through different stages.

-Why Class 12 Biology Chapter 6 Evolution NCERT Solutions are Important?
+Why are Class 12 Biology Chapter 6 Evolution NCERT Solutions Important?

 Students will understand how life evolved on the Earth billions of years ago, with the help of the Evolution chapter.
 Different processes like natural selection, genetic drift, and adaptive radiation are also included in the chapter.